 The western end of the Parish extends along Birdham Road to part of Shipton Green Lane.
 There are a variety of houses here, some of which are listed.
+Holt Place, although not a listed building, is thought to have been a shooting lodge for the Goodwood Estate.
 On the north side of Birdham Road are two early 19th century farms.
 Going to the east of the village, the Parish includes part of Sidlesham Lane.
 Hill Land Farm is mentioned as far back as 1269 and the origins of the 18th century Mill House Farm may be even older than that.
 Ffolletts and Woodhorn Farm appear on the 1875 OS map.